Rómulo Betancourt: FALN guerrilla group

 Betancourt also faced determined opposition from extremists and rebellious army units, yet he continued to push for economic and educational reform.
-A fraction split from the AD and formed the Revolutionary Left Movement (MIR).
+A faction split from the AD and formed the Revolutionary Left Movement (MIR).
 When leftists were involved in unsuccessful revolts at Barcelona (El Barcelonazo) in 1961 and in navy bases in 1962 (El Carupanazo, Carúpano, and El Porteñazo, Puerto Cabello), Betancourt suspended civil liberties.
 Elements of the left parties then formed the Armed Forces for National Liberation (FALN), a communist guerrilla army to fight him.
-This drove the leftists underground, where they engaged in rural and urban guerrilla activities, including sabotaging oil pipelines, bombing a Sears Roebuck warehouse, Alfredo Di Stefano kidnapping, and bombing the United States Embassy in Caracas.
+This drove the leftists underground, where they engaged in rural and urban guerrilla activities, including sabotaging oil pipelines, bombing a Sears Roebuck warehouse, Alfredo Di Stefano's kidnapping, and bombing the United States Embassy in Caracas.
 FALN failed to rally the rural poor and to disrupt the December 1963 elections.

 After numerous attacks, he finally arrested the MIR and Communist Party of Venezuela (PCV) members of Congress.
 It became clear that Fidel Castro had been arming the rebels, so Venezuela protested to the Organization of American States (OAS).